 - Affiliation with a Maryland fire or EMS agency is STRONGLY encouraged

 The application package, including academic record, will be reviewed by a selection committee.
-Final selection of students will be based on a personal interview, the ability to complete any remaining credit hours of EHS paramedic track lower-division requirements prior to the beginning of the first semester of paramedic clinical courses and the student’s previous emergency care experiences.
+Final selection of students will be based on a personal interview, the ability to complete any remaining credit hours of EHS paramedic concentration lower-division requirements prior to the beginning of the first semester of paramedic clinical courses and the student’s previous emergency care experiences.
 Interviews are scheduled in April.
 Applicants with misdemeanor or felony convictions should contact the program director prior to applying.

-Paramedic track students are required to purchase malpractice insurance through the university and scrubs and clinical uniforms from the department while engaged in clinical and field experience.
+Paramedic concentration students are required to purchase malpractice insurance through the university and scrubs and clinical uniforms from the department while engaged in clinical and field experience.
 Other fees and costs may be associated with participation in clinical and field training.
 Students are required to provide their own transportation to clinical and field experience sites.
 Personal health insurance coverage is strongly recommended.

 The University of Maryland Baltimore County (UMBC) Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Committee on Accreditation of Educational Programs for the EMS Professions.
 The program is also accredited by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).